akka/akka/akka-docs/src/main/paradox/typed/actor-discovery.md

 registered to the same key.

 The registry is dynamic.
 New actors can be registered during the lifecycle of the system.
-Entries are removed when registered actors are stopped or a node is removed from the cluster.
+Entries are removed when registered actors are stopped or a node is removed from the @ref:[Cluster](cluster.md).
 To facilitate this dynamic aspect you can also subscribe to changes with the `Receptionist.Subscribe` message.
 It will send `Listing` messages to the subscriber when entries for a key are changed.

-The primary scenario for using the receptionist is when an actor needs to be discovered by another actor but you are unable to put a reference to it in an incoming message.

 These imports are used in the following example: